ohsu-qin/qipipe/doc/index.rst

 5. Performs pharmokinetic modeling.

-6. Imports the input scans and processing results into the OSHU `QIN XNAT`_ instance.
+6. Imports the input scans and processing results into the XNAT_ image database.

 ************